Skip to content

 Pikuach nefesh — the obligation to preserve life is the most important principle in Jewish law.
 It overrides almost every other commandment.
 Vaccination protects life — both the individual's and the community's.

-• Rabbi Yosef Shalom Elyashiv (the leading Litvish posek of his generation)
+• Rabbi Yosef Shalom Elyashiv (the leading Litvish posek of his generation), whose position was that one may rely on the consensus of the medical establishment

 • The Rabbinical Council of America (Modern Orthodox)